Tyruiop/syncretism/datops-backend/API.md

 * `otm [bool]`: select out of the money options, **default: true**.

+* `min-breakeven [float]`: minimum breakeven value in %. i.e. the required change in the underlying security for the option to be worth something given its current premium.

+* `max-breakeven [float]`: maximum breakeven value in %.

 * `min-ask-bid [float]`: minimum spread between bid and ask.

 * `max-ask-bid [float]`: maximum spread between bid and ask.